 Perhaps some chapters are still insured through their national.
 Perhaps those chapters which disagree with finer points of an organization’s risk policies have the option to pursue equivalent insurance of their own.
 Perhaps chapters which repeatedly violate fraternity policies are required to purchase insurance on their own or lose their charter.

-There are likely ways to mix and match, and there are likely legalities I haven’t considered in making this point.
-We may not be able to move to a position where chapters insure themselves, but we may see partial benefits from a partial implementation of such an idea, and that’s worth pursuing.
+There are likely ways to mix and match, and there are likely legalities I have not considered in making this point.
+We may not be able to move to a position where chapters universally insure themselves, but we may still experience benefits from a partial implementation of these ideas for reform, and that is worth pursuing.

 What are your thoughts on fraternity insurance?
 If you’re a fraternity executive director or risk expert who’d like to chat or share some thoughts, connect through the contact form below: